Balm Bench

 Overview

 In beard formulas, it helps bridge liquid oils and waxes.
 It can add light hold, improve comb-through, and keep the finish more satin than glossy.
-Unrefined material brings a mild nutty-fatty scent; refined grades stay much quieter when your fragrance profile needs the lead.
+Unrefined material brings a mild nutty-fatty scent; refined grades stay much quieter when your scent blend needs to stay in front.

 For the Science Hippies